nova-framework/mini-nova/README.md

 ## Notable Changes

-Assets should be inside located inside /webroot
+Assets should be plaed inside the `webroot` folder.
+Layouts files exist in `App\Views\Layouts` this folder is where all layout files should be placed.

 `$this->getView()` has been replaced with `$this->view()`